substack/hyperspace/readme.markdown

 then the page updates automatically with the realtime updates, hooray!

 We're now using exactly the same rendering logic on both the client and the server to serve up SEO-friendly, indexable realtime content.
-Hooray!